Chapter Twenty One

-“I gotta get the cake made, then hit the rowing machine.”
+“I gotta get the beans on, cake made, then hit the rowing machine.”

-Mani puts things up, seasons and marinates the filets, covers the Pyrex dish with cling wrap.
+Mani puts things up, flips the filets over in the marinade, covers the Pyrex dish with cling wrap.

 Ellen, “No, you have other things to do anyway.”

-“True, change all the sheets, laundry, clean bathrooms while the washer washes.
-And before you get going on cake, strip.
-I’m doing nude housekeeping, you can do naked cake and rowing.”
+“True, change all the sheets, laundry, clean bathrooms while the washer washes,"

-Ellen undresses, Mani takes her things upstairs, strips herself, then the beds.
-Her phone dings, a text from Sarah, ‘just got the strangest vibe, are you nude?’
+Mani takes her things upstairs, strips herself, then the beds.
+Her phone dings, a text from Sarah, ‘just got the strangest vibe, r u nude?’

 ‘fun, we will figure out later, kisses’